dannielperez/kerberos-sidecar/README.md

 ### Modifications
 - Changed parameters to grab user from windows enviroment variables
-- Changed from kubernetes stack to container distro
+- Changed from docker swarm to docker compose, based on [kerberos-sidecar from ahmetgurbuz1](https://github.com/ahmetgurbuz1/kerberos-sidecar)